Andrew Vaughn Player Props: White Sox vs. Royals

 Andrew Vaughn At The Plate

-- Vaughn has 12 doubles, a triple, four home runs and 16 walks while hitting .246.
+- Vaughn leads Chicago in slugging percentage (.430) thanks to 17 extra-base hits.

+- Vaughn is batting .261 with one homer during his last games and is on a four-game hitting streak.

-- Vaughn has picked up a hit in 26 of 36 games this season, with multiple hits seven times.
+- Vaughn has picked up a hit in 73.0% of his 37 games this season, with more than one hit in 18.9% of them.

-- In 44.4% of his games this year, Vaughn has driven in at least one run.
-In nine of those games (25.0%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.
+- Vaughn has had at least one RBI in 43.2% of his games this season (16 of 37), with two or more RBI nine times (24.3%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.